- CAIT Main

 CAIT sponsors and partners play a big role in every success story.

-The center also works on virtually a daily basis with a variety of divisions and programs at the New Jersey Department of Transportation.
+CAIT and its partners work on virtually a daily basis with a variety of divisions and programs at their respective state DOTs and other transportation agencies.
 Our research and tech transfer programs function as an extension of NJDOT’s operations and help supply them with technology validation, materials testing, software development, and much, much more.

 Practical Knowledge + Innovative Thought